authelia/authelia/docs/configuration/notifier/smtp.md

 Most configuration options are self-explanatory, however here is an explanation of the ones that may not be as obvious.

+### identifier
+The name to send to the SMTP server as the identifier with the HELO/EHLO command.
+Some SMTP providers like Google Mail reject the message if it's localhost.

 ### subject
 This is the subject Authelia will use in the email, it has a single placeholder at present `{title}` which should